isalb729/ds-kv/report.md

 + ubuntu 18.04

 ### Zookeeper cluster
 A three-node zookeeper cluster is built in the very beginning of this lab.
-The detailed steps are shown as follows.
+The detailed establishment steps are shown as follows.
 1. Download zookeeper from https://mirrors.sonic.net/apache/zookeeper/zookeeper-3.6.1/apache-zookeeper-3.6.1-bin.tar.gz
 2. Extract the file and put it under a `zk` directory.
 Make 3 copy of the directory respectively named `zk-1`, `zk-2` and `zk-3`.
 3. Modify the configuration files, e.g. add the following content to `zk-1/conf/zoo.cfg`.